Should I use an oral surgeon or our family dentist to have my daughter's wisdom teeth removed?Who’s the best person to remove wisdom teeth?

 An oral surgeon is a dentist who has completed formal training to be a specialist in surgery.
 The program usually involves four additional years of post-graduate training.
 An oral surgeon only performs surgery and therefore has more experience in removing impacted or un-erupted wisdom teeth.
 The choice of whether to seek treatment by an oral surgeon vs. a general dentist depends on many dental and non-dental factors.
 Here is a list of reasons which may warrant you seeking the help of a specialist:

 3) Do you want to be asleep for the procedure?
-If so, all oral surgeons are licensed to provide general anesthesia.
-However, a general dentist can have an anesthetist provide this for you as well.
-As always there are risks associated with general anesthesia and you should be fully informed.
+If so, all oral surgeons are licensed to provide general anaesthesia.
+However, a general dentist can have an anaesthetist provide this for you as well.
+As always there are risks associated with general anaesthesia and you should be fully informed.